CaoShuFeng/k8s-audit-collector/README.md

 ### 2.1 authentication
 k8s-audit-collector validates serviceaccount token from tenants.
 Namespace and serviceaccount name are read from the serviceaccount token.
 ### 2.2 authorization
-k8s-audit-collector allows tenants to read audits from their own namespace.
+K8s-audit-collector allows tenants to read audits from their own namespace.
 Requests from specific namespace(like kube-system) can read all audit events.
+Or k8s-audit-collector use remote authorizer to make decision.
+Whether requests from one service account can read audit events of one namespace?
+Whether requests from one service account can read cluster scoped audit events?
 ### 2.3 read events
 At this step, tenants will be able to read their own audit events saved in step [1.3](#13-output).